fiftydinar/gidro-os/modules/gschema-overrides/README.md

 Then you need to include it in recipe file, like in example configuration.

-It is highly recommended to use `z0-` prefix before your gschema.override name, to ensure that your changes are going to be applied.
+It is highly recommended to use `z0-` prefix or higher before your gschema.override name, to ensure that your changes are going to be applied.

 ## Example configuration